AnarchoTechNYC/ansible-role-prosody-conversejs/README.md

 ## Configuring Prosody to self-host ConverseJS

-All that is required to convert [the above Prosody configuration that uses the ConverseJS CDN](#configuring-prosody-for-conversejs) to a self-hosted version is:
+All that is required to convert [the above Prosody configuration that uses the ConverseJS CDN](#configuring-prosody-for-conversejs) to a self-hosted variant is:

 1. Add the following Prosody configuration options to the `VirtualHost` dictionary where the other ConverseJS options reside:
     ```yml